-Signal conditioning is carried out within the Geosense® Digital EL Tilt Meter so that a DIGITAL output signal is obtained in the form of 'Sine of the Angle' (Sine θ).
-This output is used in conjunction with a calibration sheet to calculate the change in degrees, mm/m, etc.
+Signal conditioning is carried out within the Geosense® Tilt Meters so that a simple output signal is obtained.
+This output can be used in conjunction with a calibration sheet to easily calculate the amount of tilt that has occurred.

-The EL sensor within Geosense® Digital EL Tilt Meters is configured to measure rotation from a horizontal starting point.
-On a vertical surface, a bracket is used to create a horizontal mounting surface (see below).
-As movement occurs, the Geosense® Digital EL Tilt Meter will move with its mounting, thus changing the inclination of the sensor.
+The MEMS sensors within Geosense® Tilt Meters are configured measure inclination from vertical.
+As movement occurs, the Geosense® Tilt Meter will move with its mounting, thus changing the inclination of the internal sensors.